 I could never do readings that are as strong and detailed with decks that wander too far off the road, for instance the Paulina Tarot or the Shadowscapes Tarot.
 These are wonderful works of arts and in many aspects way more beautiful than the Marseille cards.
 But as a reader, they just don’t do it for me.

 Different decks may work better for different kinds of readings, but for clear predictions, this is my go-to-deck.
 I also always recommend it for amateur readers who work with predictions and especially for yes & no questions.
 Because once again, it’ll go straight to the point.

-Recently, I also bought the very intriguing Tarot Noir.
+You may also consider the very intriguing Tarot Noir.
 I believe it is only available in French, but you can get it from Amazon easily.
 It is a wonderful deck.
 It’s pretty dark but sober and faithful to the original.
 The companion book is not the best part of it.
-So if you cannot read it, just have it decorate your shelf, the deck itself will keep you happy.
+So if you cannot read French, just have it decorate your shelf, the deck itself will keep you happy.